-So toil'd the Greeks: meanwhile the gods above, In shining circle round their father Jove, Amazed beheld the wondrous works of man: Then he, whose trident shakes the earth, began:
+The doubtful confines of the day and night,

+About the dying flames the Greeks appear'd,

+And round the pile a general tomb they rear'd.

+Then, to secure the camp and naval powers, 520

+They raised embattled walls with lofty towers:

+From space to space were ample gates around,

+For passing chariots, and a trench profound

-Of large extent; and deep in earth below, Strong piles infix'd stood adverse to the foe.
+Of large extent; and deep in earth below,

+Strong piles infix'd stood adverse to the foe.
+525

+So toil'd the Greeks: meanwhile the gods above,

+In shining circle round their father Jove,

+Amazed beheld the wonderous works of man:

+Then he, whose trident shakes the earth, began:

-"What mortals henceforth shall our power adore,
+"What mortals henceforth shall our power adore, 530

 Our fanes frequent, our oracles implore,

 If the proud Grecians thus successful boast

 Their rising bulwarks on the sea-beat coast?

 See the long walls extending to the main,

 No god consulted, and no victim slain!
+535

 Their fame shall fill the world's remotest ends,

 Wide as the morn her golden beam extends;

-While old Laomedon's divine abodes,
+While old Laömedon's divine abodes,

 Those radiant structures raised by labouring gods,

 Shall, razed and lost, in long oblivion sleep."
+540

 Thus spoke the hoary monarch of the deep.

+The almighty Thunderer with a frown replies,

+That clouds the world, and blackens half the skies:

+"Strong god of ocean! thou, whose rage can make

+The solid earth's eternal basis shake!
+545

+What cause of fear from mortal works could move

+The meanest subject of our realms above?

+Where'er the sun's refulgent rays are cast,
-The almighty Thunderer with a frown replies, That clouds the world, and blackens half the skies: "Strong god of ocean! thou, whose rage can make The solid earth's eternal basis shake!
-What cause of fear from mortal works could move The meanest subject of our realms above?
-Where'er the sun's refulgent rays are cast, Thy power is honour'd, and thy fame shall last.
-But yon proud work no future age shall view, No trace remain where once the glory grew.
-The sapp'd foundations by thy force shall fall, And, whelm'd beneath the waves, drop the huge wall: Vast drifts of sand shall change the former shore: The ruin vanish'd, and the name no more."

-Thus they in heaven: while, o'er the Grecian train, The rolling sun descending to the main Beheld the finish'd work.
-Their bulls they slew; Back from the tents the savoury vapour flew.
-And now the fleet, arrived from Lemnos' strands, With Bacchus' blessings cheered the generous bands.
-Of fragrant wines the rich Eunaeus sent A thousant measures to the royal tent.
-(Eunaeus, whom Hypsipyle of yore To Jason, shepherd of his people, bore,) The rest they purchased at their proper cost, And well the plenteous freight supplied the host: Each, in exchange, proportion'd treasures gave; Some, brass or iron; some, an ox, or slave.
-All night they feast, the Greek and Trojan powers: Those on the fields, and these within their towers.
-But Jove averse the signs of wrath display'd, And shot red lightnings through the gloomy shade: Humbled they stood; pale horror seized on all, While the deep thunder shook the aerial hall.
-Each pour'd to Jove before the bowl was crown'd; And large libations drench'd the thirsty ground:
+Thy power is honour'd, and thy fame shall last.
+But you proud work no future age shall view, 550 No trace remain where once the glory grew.
+The sapp'd foundations by thy force shall fall, And, whelm'd beneath thy waves, drop the huge wall: Vast drifts of sand shall change the former shore; The ruin vanish'd, and the name no more."
+555 Thus they in heaven: while, o'er the Grecian train, The rolling sun descending to the main Beheld the finish'd work.
+Their bulls they slew: Black from the tents the savoury vapours flew.
+And now the fleet, arrived from Lemnos' strands, 560 With Bacchus' blessings cheer'd the generous bands.
+Of fragrant wines the rich Eunæus sent A thousand measures to the royal tent.
+(Eunæus, whom Hypsipylè of yore To Jason, shepherd of his people, bore.)
+565 The rest they purchased at their proper cost, And well the plenteous freight supplied the host: Each, in exchange, proportion'd treasures gave: Some, brass or iron; some, an ox, or slave.
+All night they feast, the Greek and Trojan powers; 570 Those on the fields, and these within their towers.
+But Jove averse the signs of wrath display'd, And shot red lightnings through the gloomy shade; Humbled they stood; pale horror seized on all, While the deep thunder shook the aërial hall.
+575 Each pour'd to Jove before the bowl was crown'd; And large libations drench'd the thirsty ground: Then late, refresh'd with sleep from toils of fight, Enjoy'd the balmy blessings of the pight